dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The function of leadership is to produce more leaders, not more followers.
+  The meaning of life is to find your gift.
+The purpose of life is to give it away.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)